toolforger/demo-graalvm-native-image-swing/README.md

 ## Building

+No jar file build is necessary.

-To create a jar file, do `jh ./gradlew jar`.
+To create a native image:

+* Run the jar file first and make sure to exercise the GUI.
+GraalVM's build tool does a good job at statically determining what classes and methods are called, but that is static analysis and it has its limits.
+Running the jar file with the parameters seen in [build.gradle.kts] makes it record any calls that have escaped analysis, such as classes loaded with `Class.forName(String)` and similar.
-To create a native image, do `jh ./gradlew nativeCompile`.
+* Do `jh ./gradlew nativeCompile`.

 _On Windows, leave the `./` part out._